aspose-page/Aspose.Page-Documentation/net/page-description-languages/what-is-ps-file/_index.md

 ## Introduction

 From the article about [page description languages](/page/net/page-description-languages/) you found out that Postscript language is one of PDLs, a dynamic one if to be more specific.
-The article here is going to give you more information about PC format and PC files, their peculiarities, structure and usage.
+The article here is going to give you more information about PS format and PS files, their peculiarities, structure and usage.

-So, What is the PS file? </br>
+So, What is PS file? </br>

 PS file is a file containing page(s) description written in PostScript language from Adobe.
 PostScript refers to dynamic PDLs that contain not only graphics primitive operators, but also procedures, control operators, and variables.